Skip to main content

 "Nobody."
 She giggled.
 "I just made that up."

 On one hand, Trilochan felt a string of care and affection attach him to this little girl.
 She knew how to pull it right.
 She became the woman of the Roy Chowdhury house.
-The woman the house lacked for long to make it home.
+The woman the house longed for to make it home.
 His mornings started with her prayers as she insisted she could do what the priest did and decided to dismiss him.
 Trilochan gave in but made sure the priest was employed at the temple of Radha Krishna soon after.
 Binoy discussed the news with her.
 Somnath had found a sister and Batuk a friend.
-Her eagerness to know and interest in studying was unparalleled.
+Her eagerness to know and interest in studying were unparalleled.
 The only other person he knew who perhaps loved to learn as much as Aniruddha.

 "What is a Barristra?"
 Trilochan had raised his eyes from the book of accounts at her question.
 She was ten.

 "Where did you learn that?"
-He smiled amused.
+He smiled, amused.

 "One peep.
 I promise."
 She would follow Bihari around.
 "What is so special about that room?"

-"If it's not special then why do you want to have a look?"
+"If it's not special, then why do you want to have a look?"
 Batuk asked.

 "Because I want to make sure it isn't."
 Bondita smiled.
-"Urgh Batuk.
+"Urgh, Batuk.
 What do they teach you in school?
 You have gotten dumber."

 Trilochan could scold her that day.
 But he didn't.
 Because he saw her interest in the unknown help him once.
 Every letter Aniruddha sent or every time Trilochan replied, he made sure Bondita read them, wrote them or even stored them neatly in a box.
 If that helped her curiosity it served Trilochan's ultimate purpose.

 Now with Aniruddha coming home, Trilochan was worried.
-Would he recognize Bondita?
+Would he recognise Bondita?
 Would he refuse such an alliance?
 Worse, if he already liked someone?
 Trilochan sat worried.
 The only hope he had was the priests who matched their Kundli.

 "They are made for each other."
 They had said.
 "Be assured Zamindar Babu.
 We have never seen such a match."